 7. Circumventing sleep disorders that can lead to weight gain

-There’s a vicious circle, or at the very least a bi-directional relationship with sleep disorders and obesity.
+There’s a vicious circle or at the very least a bi-directional relationship between sleep disorders and obesity.
 For example, there’s evidence that treating obesity reduces the severity of obstructive sleep apnea (OSA) and that treating OSA decreases obesity.
 Paying attention to your sleep hygiene can be an important tool in avoiding letting prolonged sleep deprivation escalate into a sleep disorder.

-As you consider how to factor in time for your next workout routine, or food prep, also consider investing time in improving your sleep habits to control your weight with the help of the Sleep Cycle app.
-You just can’t let it weight!
+Getting a good night’s sleep isn’t just about feeling rested and refreshed the next day.
+It’s also a key factor in achieving and maintaining a healthy weight.
+As you consider how to factor in time for your next workout routine, or food prep, consider investing time in improving your sleep habits to control your weight with the help of the Sleep Cycle app.
+You just can’t let it ‘weight’!